The Widow’s Offering

 This is the one passage in the NT that seems to speak of the return of Jerusalem to the custody of the Jews.

-For some, the ‘times of the Gentiles’ came to an end on 14th May, 1948, when Israel became an independent state.
+For some, the ‘times of the Gentiles’ came to an end on 14th May, 1948, when Israel became an independent state, or Jane 1967, with the capture of East Jerusalem.

 For Derek White, of Christian Friends of Israel, there is no doubt: